wingo/whippet/README.md

  - Conservative heap tracing (optionally with `mmc`, always with `bdw`)
  - Parallel tracing (except `semi`)
  - Parallel mutators (except `semi`)
- - Inline allocation / write barrier fast paths (supporting JIT)
+ - Inline allocation / write barrier / safepoint fast paths (supporting JIT)
  - One unified API with no-overhead abstraction: switch collectors when you like
  - Three policies for sizing heaps: fixed, proportional to live size, and